Written by Richard Perry

 South AfricaAva Capital MarketsFinancial Sector Conduct Authority (FSCA)

-Also as is so often the case with brokers from outside the US, there is no regulation with the Commodities Futures Trading Commission (CFTC).
-However, on the flip-side, AvaTrade does have a partnership with Friedberg Direct which is a Canadian broker.
-This gives Canadian traders access to AvaTrade’s product suite.
+As is so often the case with brokers from outside the US, AvaTrade lacks authorization from the Commodities Futures Trading Commission (CFTC).
+Despite this, AvaTrade does have a partnership with the Canadian broker Friedberg Direct, which provides Canadian traders with access to the AvaTrade product suite.

 Regulation